Like all joints, your knees are affected by rheumatoid arthritis, but many treatments are available to help ease your symptoms.

 - Topical analgesic medications: These creams and gels are applied to your skin to help relieve pain from arthritis.
 They may include medications such as OTC diclofenac topical gel (Voltaren Arthritis Pain) or prescription diclofenac topical solution (Pennsaid).

 - Disease-modifying antirheumatic drugs (DMARDs): DMARDs lower inflammation, making your symptoms less severe and slowing down the progression of RA over time.
 The DMARD methotrexate [Otrexup (PF), Xatmep, and Trexall] is considered a first-line treatment.

 - Janus kinase (JAK) inhibitors: The Food and Drug Administration (FDA) has approved the JAK inhibitors tofacitinib (Xeljanz), upadacitinib (Rinvoq), and baricitinib (Olumiant) for RA.
 These are oral pills that inhibit the activity of JAK enzymes to prevent the immune response.

 - Biologics: Biologics are more targeted in their effect on your immune pathways and inflammation than DMARDs.
 They lower your immune system response to reduce RA symptoms.
 Common biologics include adalimumab (Humira) and tocilizumab (Actemra).

 Surgical options for RA include:

-See your doctor if you experience any of the following related to your knee joints:
+Schedule an appointment with a doctor if you experience any of the following related to your knee joints: